 One other play underlined the fact that Smith sees things too late and then has to rush his throw, which causes his technique to let him down.
 Smith rolled out and threw deep to Saalim Hakim, who had a couple of steps on Munnerlyn down the right sideline.
 Unfortunately, the pass was wayward and sailed out of bounds, whereas an on-target throw would have produced a 63-yard touchdown.
 As Smith rolled out, he should have been able to get his eyes downfield earlier and set his feet or step into the throw.
 However, he saw the opportunity too late and his throw was off-balance on the run.

 These small moments of indecision are things that could have been coached into him as the season was going along, but unfortunately, since he’s been prematurely forced into a starting role, he’s had too much on his plate just learning and operating the offensive scheme.
 Jets fans just have to hope this hasn’t stunted his overall development.

 Let’s hope for more signs of mediocrity over the next few games.
 I think it would be optimistic to expect more than that.

-Next up…the running backs, featuring an unlikely guest star rack up plenty of yards.
+Next up…the running backs, featuring an unlikely guest star racking up plenty of yards.